-We will be making use of the OWL system developed here at UMass Amherst for graded, webbased homework, quizzes and secure exams.
+We will be making use of the OWLv2 system for online homework.
+We HAVE to use OWL (not OWLv2) for exams and quizzes.
+OWL (not OWLv2) has required introductory assignments because that system is a bit different than OWLv2 (used for homework).
+This intro assignment is due the Sunday at the end of week 1.
 We will utilize Moodle for announcements, handouts, online lectures.
 We will use the Zoom platform for online office hours.
 You are responsible for all electronic communication from me and the TA, and any announcements posted.